apparentorder/reweb/doc/app/wordpress-setup.md

 In "Settings" > "General", adjust your "Wordpress Address" and "Site Address" to match your custom DNS name, if any.

 Done!

+# Homework

+Implement all this in Terraform / CloudFormation. 🙃